db-EV/ZoePHP/README.md

 # ZoePHP
 Unofficial PHP client for the Renault Zoe.
+It works even with the Renault Megane E-Tech Electric.

 ## Requirements
 * Renault Zoe with active data subscription